uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements.rst

 to (``const U&``).
 Similarly, the real signature ``bool operator<( U& x, U& y )`` is acceptable because C++ permits implicit addition of a const qualifier to a reference type.

-A type *models* a named requirement if all requirements are met.

 Algorithms
 ----------
 .. toctree::